cilium/tetragon/docs/content/en/docs/concepts/events.md

 sensitive information (for example, a secret passed via a command line argument to a process).
-To prevent this information from being exfiltrated via Tetragon JSON export, Tetragon provides a mechanism called Redaction Filters which can be used to select events and string patterns to redact.
+To prevent this information from being exfiltrated via Tetragon JSON export, Tetragon provides a mechanism called Redaction Filters which can be used to string patterns to redact from exported process arguments.
 These filters are written in JSON and passed to the Tetragon agent via the `--redaction-filters` command line flag or the `redactionFilters` Helm value.